i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/index.md

 Periodic Synchronization
 ------------------------

 The required configuration for this has already been made in the previous steps.
-Now you only have to set up an appropriate[command line interface](../../automation-and-integration/cli/index.md)for the synchronization.
+Now you only have to set up an appropriate [command line interface](../../automation-and-integration/cli/index.md)for the synchronization.
 Additional fields can also be configured for synchronization.

 ### Advanced Configuration

 The configuration must be done in the [handler configuration](../../automation-and-integration/cli/index.md).
-An example can be found [here](../cli/console/using-configuration-files-for-console-cli.md) (i-doit < 1.15.
+An example can be found [here](../../automation-and-integration/cli/console/using-configuration-files-for-console-cli.md) (i-doit < 1.15.
 This file can be extended and customized with login data, tenant and attributes.
-The configuration file is then moved to /src/handler/config/.
+The configuration file is then moved to `/src/handler/config/`.<br>
 So that this file is considered e.g. with the ldap-sync Command, this must be indicated with the sync over a further parameter (-c /path/) also (further information to the [Console](../../automation-and-integration/cli/index.md)).

 !!! warning "Access to .ini files"